Resource Providers

 By default, Group By Category

-option in resource provider configuration is disabled, making all the Naninovel resources be added under a single "Naninovel" addressable group.
+option in resource provider configuration is disabled, which results in all the Naninovel assets end up under a single "Naninovel" group.
 In case you wish to group the resources by category (eg, to specify individual packing or serving options), enable the property and re-build.
 When enabled, each resource category (eg, scripts, audio, characters, etc) will be added under their own addressable group named "Naninovel-Category", where Category is the category of the resource.

 To expose an addressable asset to Naninovel without using editor menus, use a custom addressable group; group can have any name, except it can't start with the reserved "Naninovel" (otherwise, it'll be recognized as an auto-generated and will be cleared on build).
 Address of the exposed assets should start with "Naninovel/" and they should have a "Naninovel" label assigned.
 You can specify additional labels to filter the assets used by Naninovel via Extra Labels